Chocolate Cream Pie

 - Pour the chocolate custard into the baked pie crust.
 Refrigerate until custard is chilled, at least 2 hours.

 - To make the whipped cream, beat the cream using the whisk option for an electric mixer or hand mixer.
-Once soft peaks have formed, add in the confectioners sugar and vanilla.
+Once soft peaks have formed, add in the confectioners' sugar and vanilla.
 Continue to whip until the cream holds medium to firm peaks.

 - Spread the whipped cream across the top of the pie and garnish with sprinkles or chocolate shavings, if desired.
-Refrigerate entire pie until set, preferably overnight.
+Refrigerate the entire pie until set, preferably overnight.

 Notes